Discoveries Writing Development Course

 The Discoveries Writing Development Course will be hosted on our learning platform, where the group of 16 writers will have a secure forum space to discuss their work and access to writing resources.
 The forum will be moderated by the Curtis Brown Creative team – and will be a safe space for the longlisted writers to interact with each other and their tutor Charlotte Mendelson.

-On Monday 27 June and Monday 4 July Charlotte will lead live 1 hour 45 minute live teaching sessions on Zoom, provisionally scheduled to take place from 7.00pm to 8.45pm (with specific dates and timings to be confirmed nearer the time).
-Charlotte will deal with topics relating to the novel-writing process such as pacing, plotting and characterisation.
-The topics covered will be informed by the work the longlisted authors submitted to Discoveries.
+On Monday 27 June and Monday 4 July Charlotte will lead live 1 hour 45 minute live teaching sessions on Zoom, both sessions to run from 7.00pm to 8.45pm.
+Charlotte will deal with topics relating to the novel-writing process such as pacing, plotting and characterisation (topics to be confirmed closer to the start time of the course).
 Each session will include a live writing task to help the students put the lessons into practice.

 Students will be asked to complete the homework writing task (which will relate to their novels in-progress) and post it up on the forum during the week following the class.
 Charlotte will give brief written feedback on everyone’s tasks in both weeks.
 Students will be encouraged to discuss the task and give written feedback to each other in the forum space.